qiuxan/resume/README.md

 ## Career Objective

 Experienced SDE passionate about cutting-edge technology and agile development.
 Proficient in TypeScript, C#, PHP, and cloud platforms like Azure and AWS.
-Focused on growing as a T-shaped professional, blending deep expertise in software engineering with broad knowledge across diverse technologies, DevOps and products.
+Focused on growing as a T-shaped professional, blending deep expertise in software engineering with broad knowledge across technologies, DevOps and products.

 ## Skills